segmentio/segment-docs/src/connections/data-residency.md

 3. Singapore — `in.ap1.segmentapis.com/v1`
 4. Sydney — `in.au1.segmentapis.com/v1`

-## Local Data Storage
+## Regional Data Storage

-Local Data Storage allows you to preserve your raw events in Amazon S3 buckets hosted regionally.
+Regional Data Storage allows you to preserve your raw events in Amazon S3 buckets hosted regionally.
 These buckets are hosted by you, in your desired region.

 > note ""
-> Configure Local Data Storage on new sources instead of enabling on an existing source to avoid deletion of historical data and a change in retention policy.
+> Configure Regional Data Storage on new sources instead of enabling on an existing source to avoid deletion of historical data and a change in retention policy.
 Historical data that is expired due to a retention policy cannot be replayed at a time in the future.
 Historical data cannot be migrated from the US to your regional buckets.

 ### Pre-requisites

-To begin with Local Data Storage, complete the following steps in your AWS account:
+To begin with Regional Data Storage, complete the following steps in your AWS account:

 1. Create an S3 bucket in your preferred region
 2. Create a folder named `segment-logs` in the new bucket